KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

 ### BB Code

-Something a bit non-standard is the parsing of the BB Code used in the item and weapon effect / stat text.
+Something a bit non-standard is the parsing of the BB Code used in the item and weapon effect/stat text.
 There are a couple of BB Code parsers out there, and I decided on [BBob](https://github.com/JiLiZART/BBob).
-Thankfully, with Svelte, it’s possible to just use the HTML renderer.
+Thankfully, with Svelte, it’s possible to just use the default HTML renderer.
 It can parse all the BB Code used in Brotato.
-So we can just grab the full text string, send it through the parser, and output the raw HTML with `[@html](https://svelte.dev/docs/special-tags#html)`.
-Some strings have references to stat icons, so I use `replaceAll()` to replace references to `'res://items/stats’` with `stat_icons` to point them to the stat icons in the `static` directory.
-With that, it was quite easy to get the look and feel of the in-game UI for the tooltips.
+Just grab the full text string, send it through the parser, and output the raw HTML with `[@html](https://svelte.dev/docs/special-tags#html)`.
+Some strings have references to stat icons, so I use `replaceAll()` to replace references to `'res://items/stats’` with `stat_icons` to point them to the static files.
+With that, it was easy to get the look and feel of the in-game UI for the tooltips.

 ![Video of the working tooltip](./tooltip.mp4)